lucyconklin/datavis-blog/datavis/README.md

 The total time of my search was 101 days.
 Of the 38 applications I submitted, about a third received no response whatsoever, 18% were rejected right away, and another 18% received an automated reply that the application had been received, but nothing further.

 That left 12 applications leading to interviews (9 over the phone, 3 in person).
 From there, I had 4 tech challenges, one pairing, and one group interview via Google Hangout.
 I should mention that this was an 8 person interview, which seemed insane to me.
-But, I was pleasantly surprised as it was both enjoyable, and well orchestrated.
+But, I was really impressed as it was somehow both enjoyable, and well orchestrated.

 In the end I got a total of 3 offers, and went with the one that was the best culture and skill match.
+Now I'm working at an Atlanta-based startup called [SingleOps]() on their Rails project management application.

 ### General Takeaways
 1. __Yeah, this is a numbers game, but prioritize quality over quantity__.
 Most of the Indeed/Monster/big job aggregate postings I applied to never even received a response, which is both rude and disheartening.
 They are not a good ROI for your time, try to talk to actual people.